AdelMoreno/adels-tech-profile/README.md

 ### Content Strategy
 Im a little confused about how you want to incorporate photo bucket.
 Is that where you want to store your images?
 I am not aware of any third party UI plugins maintained by Photobucket.
 I also would have liked to see more detail about styling in your content strategy.
 ## Design Tips
+I reccomend you spend a little more time to layout what your image gallery will look like.
+It is extremely important to have a clear vision what you hope to accomplish when begining development.
  ## Useful Links
 * Font Awesome: https://fontawesome.com/
 * CSS Tricks: https://css-tricks.com/